-Practically speaking, an in-house Legal team is the preferable option if available, due to their commitment to the organisation, onsite presence if not actual accessibility, low cost and short escalation path.
+Practically speaking, an in-house Legal team is a preferable option if available due to their commitment to the organisation, onsite presence if not actual accessibility, low cost and short escalation path.

 Such a service can be a very useful tool for organisations subject to many different jurisdictions, particularly those using different languages than the organisation’s standard business language.

 Australian band The Cruel Sea provided some relevant advice in one of their songs, although more in respect of non-compliance than otherwise, but pertinent nevertheless: